Date: 21 June 2018. Tablecloth becomes Screens.

 source of pleasure.
 Decades ago we all had post office boxes and

 exchanged letters.
-Nowadays it's email.
+Nowadays contact is via email.
 Honest to goodness, I miss

 the tactile pleasure of opening up a stack full of mail one at a